-This episode is based on two blogs, with a unified theme.
+This episode is based on two blog posts, with a unified theme.
 Apologies for the croaky voice this week.
 Let's discuss some Messiahs and aliens.

 Originally posted 10th March 2020.
 You can read the blog post here.